Next to Normal (musical)

 Cast: Amanda Langille, Robert Calvert, Isabella Blanusa, Emma Lipsett, Ellie Bridle, Jessica Caldwell, Bryn McNeill, Callum McNeill, Judith Edmondson, Emily Marchand, Sandy Lloyd, Liz Hersey, Tamila Vaschenko, Deborah Lobban, Dave Brennan, Mark Kalzer, Jeff Skelton, Spencer Elizabeth Haze, Taylor Bailey Hopkins, Sharon Lundy Ling, Drew Foudrey Douglas, Anna Toaze

-Production Team: Janet Stevenson, Debra T. Eckstein, Linda Rosling, Michael Roantree, Kim Blanusa, Gord Blanusa, Emily Marchand, Erika Belanger, Sydney Cabioc, Colin Hughes, Kevin Arbour, Zachary Unger, Mark Slattery, Kate Rosling, Irene Poole, Linda Willis, Betty Sachett, Peter Thrasher, Alena Delong, Ian Handscomb, Ted Niles
+Production Team: Janet Stevenson, Debra Eckstein, Linda Rosling, Michael Roantree, Kim Blanusa, Gord Blanusa, Emily Marchand, Erika Belanger, Sydney Cabioc, Colin Hughes, Kevin Arbour, Zachary Unger, Mark Slattery, Kate Rosling, Irene Poole, Linda Willis, Betty Sachett, Peter Thrasher, Alena Delong, Ian Handscomb, Edward Niles

 Synopsis: Jane Eyre is a young orphan being raised by Mrs. Reed, her cruel, wealthy aunt.
 A servant named Bessie provides Jane with some of the few kindnesses she receives, telling her stories and singing songs to her.
 One day, as punishment for fighting with her bullying cousin John Reed, Jane’s aunt imprisons Jane in the red-room, the room in which Jane’s Uncle Reed died.
 While locked in, Jane, believing that she sees her uncle’s ghost, screams and faints.
 She wakes to find herself in the care of Bessie and the kindly apothecary Mr. Lloyd, who suggests to Mrs. Reed that Jane be sent away to school.
 To Jane’s delight, Mrs. Reed concurs.